ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ## Office McLennan Settings

-The office McLennan (which has a nice "SANS2D" sticker on the top) needs the following:
+The office McLennan(s, there are two) needs the following:

 1. No Null terminator or gender changer (if using a straight-through male-female cable from a PC)
   * Note: If the mclennan has two ports (for daisy chaining), the out port MUST have an RS232 terminator in it.
 This looks similar to a null modem and bridges two serial pins.
 If this is not present, the motor controller will not communicate.

 Use following IOC macro setting:

+_note: the comms settings should be labelled on the device, so refer to those_

 1. `BAUD` 9600
 1. `BITS` 7
 1. `PARITY` even
 1. `AXIS3` yes (all others no)